How to Know When a Client Is Ready for EMDR

 Ability to Recover After Sessions

 Another important indicator of readiness is how clients recover after emotionally intense therapy sessions.
-Clients who can return to emotional baseline within a reasonable period of time are generally better prepared for trauma processing.
+Clients who can return to their emotional baseline within a reasonable period of time are generally better prepared for trauma processing.
 When emotional distress remains elevated for prolonged periods, therapists may want to strengthen preparation strategies before beginning EMDR reprocessing.

 Collaborative Therapeutic Relationship